jnozzi/cocoadev.com/markdown/NSTableView.md

 ----

-I'm trying to use General/NSCell-setAttributedString: in -tableView:willDisplayCell:forTableColumn:row: and it's not working.
-What is the proper way to set a General/NSTableView sell to an General/NSAttributedString in this method?
+I'm trying to use NSCell-setAttributedString: in -tableView:willDisplayCell:forTableColumn:row: and it's not working.
+What is the proper way to set a NSTableView sell to an NSAttributedString in this method?
 I'd rather not return the string in -tableView:objectValueForTableColumn:row: because I'm using the actual object value for something else, I'd just like to have it drawn as an attributed string.

 ----
 Nevermind, I have it fixed.
-I guess I was getting it confused because the General/NSOutlineView data source works a little differently.
+I guess I was getting it confused because the NSOutlineView data source works a little differently.

 ----
 When using a gradient background for the selected row, you want your text to become white and have a bit of shadow (like mail.app).
 This little snippet shows how.

-- (void)tableView:(General/NSTableView *)tableView willDisplayCell:(id)cell forTableColumn:(General/NSTableColumn *)tableColumn row:(int)row
+- (void)tableView:(NSTableView *)tableView willDisplayCell:(id)cell forTableColumn:(NSTableColumn *)tableColumn row:(int)row
 {
-	General/NSColor *fontColor;
+	NSColor *fontColor;
-	General/NSColor *shadowColor;
+	NSColor *shadowColor;
-	if (General/tableView selectedRowIndexes] containsIndex:row] && ([tableView editedRow] != row))
+	if (tableView selectedRowIndexes] containsIndex:row] && ([tableView editedRow] != row))
 	{

 		fontColor = [[[NSColor whiteColor];
-		shadowColor = General/[NSColor colorWithDeviceRed:(127.0/255.0) green:(140.0/255.0) blue:(160.0/255.0) alpha:1.0];
+		shadowColor = [NSColor colorWithDeviceRed:(127.0/255.0) green:(140.0/255.0) blue:(160.0/255.0) alpha:1.0];
 	}
 	else
 	{
-		fontColor = General/[NSColor blackColor];
+		fontColor = [NSColor blackColor];
 		shadowColor = nil;
 	}
 	[cell setTextColor:fontColor];
-	General/NSShadow *shadow = General/[[NSShadow alloc] init];
+	NSShadow *shadow = [[NSShadow alloc] init];
-	General/NSSize shadowOffset = { width: 1.0, height: -1.5};
+	NSSize shadowOffset = { width: 1.0, height: -1.5};
 	[shadow setShadowOffset:shadowOffset];
 	[shadow setShadowColor:shadowColor];
 	[shadow set];